lucasverra/continuos-calendar/readme.txt

 Final Group Project for the 3 month , 100 hrs Fullstack Coderhouse Course.

 The app : an clutter free web calendar app that expose in a single view the next 3 month of activity.
 Full next 52 w are rendered for easy scrolling.
-App is online @ http://contcal-lverra.rhcloud.com/ (hosted on Openshift, Redhat's PaaS, alternative to heroku)
+App is online @ http://contcal-lverra.rhcloud.com/ (up to 30 sec of load time, hosted on Openshift, Redhat's PaaS, alternative to heroku)

 Techonoly applied :
 App : Node.Js